+Just a short drive from Takaka you will find an amazing walk on the wild side at the Grove Scenic Reserve.
 A 20 minute walking track makes its way easily upwards to a viewing platform through a series of limestone blocks, some sculptured into weird and wonderful shapes by water.

 The tentacle-like roots of northern rata trees that hang down many of the blocks create an eerie atmosphere.
 Nikau palms are also a feature of the reserve.
-From the viewing platform you can overlook the clifton farmland out over to the estuary.
+From the viewing platform you can overlook the Clifton farmland out over to the estuary.

 |Kaihoka Lakes, great swimming|

 A beautiful spot on Golden Bay's west coast.

 Kaihoka Lakes features a picnic area on the lakeshore and a 30 minute return walk through a nikau palm grove to a second lake.

 An excellent place to come for a picnic.

 Take a trip back in time to the west coast of Golden Bay.

 This is Golden Bay's rustic rural hinterland and it is well worth an explore.

 Head down to Kaihoka, Paturau and Anatori and you'll really be getting away from it all in majestic scenic style.